Sairyss/domain-driven-hexagon/README.md

 Create documentation that may help users/other developers to use your program.

 - Simple readme file in a git repository that describes basic app functionality, available CLI commands, how to setup a new project etc.
 - [OpenAPI](https://swagger.io/specification/) (Swagger) or [GraphQL](https://graphql.org/) specifications.
-Document every response and exceptions that endpoints may return and request body that those endpoints should receive.
+Document in details every endpoint.
+Add description and examples of every request, response, properties and exceptions that endpoints may return or receive as body/parameters.
 This will help greatly to other developers and users of your API.

 Example files: